 March is International Women’s Month, a time to reflect on women’s contributions to history and contemporary society.
-As such, we are dedicating this edition of Names of Distinction (NOD) to women co-working spaces.
+As such, we are dedicating this edition of Names of Distinction (NOD) to focus on women’s co-working spaces.

 The co-working concept is picking up steam across the country and the world as an alternative to the distractions of working from home or pricey long-term leases.
-Women-only and women-centric co-working spaces offer unique networking and educational opportunities and, often, amenities designed for holistic wellbeing.
+Co-working spaces offer unique networking and educational opportunities and, often, amenities designed for holistic wellbeing.

-As with any kind of naming, there are many ways approaches.
-The 12 names we chose use a variety of strategies, from referencing women in history and myth (Hera’s Hub and The Riveter), to embracing the ultra-feminine (Pastel, Paper Dolls, and Lipstick Lane), to drawing on the concept of a space for making (The Wing, One Roof Woman, and The Refinery).
+As with any kind of naming, there are many ways and approaches.
+The names we’ve chosen use a variety of strategies, from referencing women in history and myth (Hera’s Hub and The Riveter), to embracing the ultra-feminine (Pastel, Paper Dolls, and Lipstick Lane), to drawing on the concept of a space for making (The Wing, One Roof Woman, and The Refinery).
 Read on to discover what makes these names so clever, layered, or just plain lovely.

 One Roof Women